personal finance | JANUARY 23, 2023

 • Get organized.
 Gather last year’s forms and records.
 Make sure you have access to all documents needed.

 • Invest your tax refund.
-Use the money from your refund to replenish your emergency account (typically three to six months of expenses for most households), make your 2022 or 2023 IRA contribution, or pay down any high-interest debt.
+Use the money from your refund to replenish your emergency fund (typically three to six months of expenses for most households), make your 2023 or 2024 IRA contribution, pay down any high-interest debt, or invest in a taxable account.

 April—Improve Your Financial Standing